jules2689/trudeau/trudeau/2020-04-17/q_a.md

 Some people were concerned that your assistance would be influenced by some members of your cabinet.
 The views of some members of the cabinet.
 Today you are providing support to clean up orphaned wells and to reduce emissions.
-So, what do you say to those people who will be disappointed by the extent of the assistance that's available and also other people who said that you may have been tainted by the views of other members of your cabinet.
+So, what do you say to those people WHO will be disappointed by the extent of the assistance that's available and also other people WHO said that you may have been tainted by the views of other members of your cabinet.